gupta-shrinath/PawPics/README.md

 - Uses Typesafe compose navigation.
 - Follows MVVM architecture.
 - Uses Coil to display and cache images.
-- It uses DogCEOAPI.getImages(int number) only because the usecases of the app are better fulfilled with it as the usecases requires list of dog images which the mentioned method returns.
+- It uses DogCEOAPI.getImages(int number) primarily because the usecases of the app are better fulfilled with it as the usecases requires list of dog images which the mentioned method returns.
+  It uses DogCEOAPI.getImage() in case of one image to be shown.
 - Manages state across screen rotation.

 ## DogCEO